pdf-association/arlington-pdf-model/MODEL_NOTES.md

 * consider reporting unexpected (i.e. not officially documented) keys in dictionaries and streams unless there is a `*` wildcard entry as the last row in the TSV data file.
 Ideally analyze each custom key name to see if it is an official second-class or third-class PDF name as per Annex E.2 of ISO 32000-2:2020.
     - This is what the [TestGrammar C++ PoC](TestGrammar) does.

-* consider reporting the occurance of `Metadata` and `AF` keys in all non-document objects.
+* consider reporting the occurrence of `Metadata` and `AF` keys in all non-document objects.
 The Arlington PDF Model explicitly defines these keys when ISO 32000-2:2020 does.
 This is perfectly valid but useful information.
     - This is what the [TestGrammar C++ PoC](TestGrammar) does, except for Document Part Metadata constraints described above.

 * consider reporting when arrays contain more entries than needed (including for `matrix` and `rectangle`).
 This includes fixed length arrays, as well as variable length arrays that have repeating sets.